datonic/datadex/README.md

 - **Permissionless**.
 Don't ask, fork it and improve the models, add a new source or update any script.
 No API limits, just plain files.
 - **Data as Code**.
 Declarative stateless transformations tracked in `git`.
 Version your data as code!
 Publish and share your reusable models for others to build on top.
 Datasets should be both reproducible and accessible!
 - **Glue**: Be a bridge between tools and aproaches.
 E.g: Use software engineering good practices like types, tests, materialized views, and more.

-Datadex is not a new tool. **Datadex is a pattern showing an opinionated bridge between existing ones**.

 ### 🚀 What can you do with Datadex?